Development and Alumni Affairs

 Mr. Cook has served as Chairman for many groups, including the Board of Trustees of the Financial Accounting Foundation, GAO Accountability Advisory Pane and American Institute of Certified Public Accountants He was inducted into the Accounting Hall of Fame in 1999.
 He received the AICPA Public Oversight Board's McCloy Award in 2001.

-Mr. Cook established the J. Michael Cook/Deloitte Professorship Fund at the Warrington College of Business Administration.
+Mr. Cook established the J. Michael Cook/Deloitte Professorship Fund at the Warrington College of Business.
 The Fisher School of Accounting's J. Michael Cook Excellence in Teaching Award is named in his honor.

 David F. Miller, Sr. BSBA '51